 Our name is of Dutch origin and means “deer stream”.
 When Irwin and Mildred Rhodes purchased the camp in 1958 it was called “Deerkill Park Country Club” and consisted of a pool and just a few buildings.
 Soon after, it became Deerkill Park Day Camp and, eventually, simply Deerkill Day Camp.

 We are located near the border of northern New Jersey, just 30 minutes north of New York City (Exit 11 off the Palisades Parkway), 45 minutes from Hoboken and Montclair and convenient to Rockland, Bergen, Orange and Westchester counties.

 Deerkill Day Camp attracts campers from many areas in and around New York City.
-Campers come from throughout NYC, Hoboken, Jersey City, Weehawken and the Montclair area as well as Rockland, Bergen and Orange Counties.
+Campers come from throughout NYC, Hoboken, Jersey City, Weehawken and the Montclair area as well as Rockland, Bergen, Orange and Westchester Counties.

 The camp runs Monday through Friday from 9 AM to 4:00 PM.
 A typical day includes a mix of athletics, instructional and free swim, and specialty activities with a mid-day break for a lunch and an afternoon break for refreshments.

 We are especially proud of our swimming program.
 At Deerkill Day Camp, young campers quickly become comfortable in our warm and shallow beginners’ pool.
 We have small swimming groups led by experienced instructors.
 Please feel free to discuss your child’s swimming progress with our Directors or visit our Activities section for more information.

 We work with day care programs in a variety of locations.
 We will do our very best to pick up and drop off your child in order to accommodate your schedule.